Last updated: November 2021

 |Vans, minibuses, taxis, private hire vehicles, cars||Euro 6 (diesel) and Euro 4 (petrol)|

 How much does it cost for a non-exempt vehicle?
 The CAZ in Bath costs £9 for most vehicles and larger vehicles such as lorries or buses need to pay the higher charge of £100.
 The Birmingham CAZ is slightly cheaper, at £8 for cars and £50 for buses and lorries.
+The Portsmouth CAZ charges £10 for cars and vans, and £50 for buses and lorries.

 How do I pay?